Gold Battle: An Interview with Dr. Ian von Lindern, Expert Witness in Lawsuit Alleging the Stibnite Gold Project in Idaho Will Increase Cancer Risk

-Gold moves from mine to market to body (or central bank vault) without a trace of the fractured landscapes it originated from.
-While much of the conversation around ethical sourcing has focused on mining practices abroad, gold extraction in the United States deserves more scrutiny.
-As it reshapes ecosystems, tests environmental protections, and violates Native American treaty-protected land rights, urgent questions arise about what it means to work with this material at all.
-In part 1 of this 2-part conversation, I speak with Dr. Ian von Lindern, an environmental health expert with decades of experience in mining cleanup and the co-founder of Terragraphics International Foundation, about a newly approved massive, open-pit mine, the Stibnite Gold Project, in Idaho.
+Gold moves from mine to market to body (or central bank vault) without a trace of the landscapes it originated from.
+While much of the conversation around ethical sourcing has focused on mining practices abroad, gold extraction in the United States deserves equal scrutiny.
+As it reshapes ecosystems, tests health and environmental protections, and violates Native American treaty-protected land rights, urgent questions arise about what it means to work with this material at all.
+In part 1 of this 2-part conversation, I speak with Dr. Ian von Lindern, an environmental health expert with decades of experience in mining cleanup and the co-founder of TerraGraphics International Foundation, about a newly approved massive, open-pit mine, the Stibnite Gold Project, in Idaho.
+Dr. von Lindern has testified in a lawsuit alleging the Stibnite Gold Project will increase cancer risk to local residents as it is currently being permitted.

 Marilena: